Take a deep breath. Smile. Do a small fist pump. Drink a bubbly beverage. Celebrate however you wish because we finally made it.

 Days Since A GameDay Incident On The Job: 0

-Giving Lee Corso a gun is never a
+Giving Lee Corso a gun is never a good bad idea.

 Oh, and Stone Cold Steve Austin was there giving hope for a Bill Murray vs. Stone Cold Battle Royale celebrity picker event.
 That should only end with some version of that Hunter S. Thompson shotgun golf anecdote (you know, the one where he hits golf balls and shoots at them).